-Section 3.
-Each Association member shall be paid at one of the steps in the salary schedule for the employee's job classification set forth in Schedule 1, a copy of which is attached hereto and incorporated by reference herein.
+Section 13.3 Each Association member shall be paid at one of the steps in the Salary Grade for the employee's job classification set forth in Schedule 1, a copy of which is attached hereto and incorporated by reference herein.

-Section 4.
-For purposes of salary administration, an employee shall have a review date of the beginning of the pay period that is nearest the employee's anniversary date or six months following the anniversary date, whichever is appropriate.
+Section 13.4 Anniversary Date.
+An employee’s anniversary date for wage increases is as follows:

+new employees will be the date of appointment to the classification

+promoted employees shall be the date of appointment to the higher classification

+lateral transfer shall be the date of appointment to the new classification

+recall from layoff will be the date of reinstatement to the City.

-Section 5.
-Six Months Service.
-Employees shall be considered for advancement one (1) step in salary following six (6) months of satisfactory performance from their anniversary date.
-Also, participation in the Public Employees Retirement System or Oregon Public Service Retirement Plan (OPSRP) will be required at this time.
+Section 13.5 Six Months Service.
+Participation in the Public Employees Retirement System or Oregon Public Service Retirement Plan (OPSRP) will be required at this time.

-Section 6.
-Annual Increases.
-All regular employees who are below the sixth step for their classification shall be considered for a merit increase following each twelve (12) months of continuous employment in the same classification.
+Section 13.6 Annual Increases.
+All regular employees who are below the sixth step for their classification shall be considered for a performance based step increase following each twelve (12) months of continuous employment from their anniversary date.
 These increases are not automatic.
 Work records will be reviewed by the department prior to recommendations.
-The division manager shall recommend any merit increase and it shall be forwarded to the department head and then to the City Manager or his designated officer for appropriate actions.
-All denials must be documented.
+The division manager shall recommend any step increase and it shall be forwarded to the department head and then to the City Manager or designee for appropriate actions.
+The amount of annual increases shall be one step of their existing salary grade.
+All denials must be documented and presented to the employee.
 Please refer to Article 30 for additional information.

+For purposes of salary administration, an employee’s step increase shall be effective the beginning of the pay period that is nearest the employee's anniversary date.

-Section 7.
-Promotions.
-When an employee is promoted to a position in a higher salary range, he/she will receive a salary increase equal to at least one (1) pay increment in the pay plan.
-Promotions shall be subject to a 6-month probationary period beginning on the date of promotion.
+Section 13.7 Promotions.
+When an employee is promoted to a classification with a higher salary grade, they will receive an increase to the nearest higher step in the new salary grade.

-Upon promotion, an employee's salary review date shall be six (6) months from the date of promotion.
-Thereafter, consideration for salary increases will follow each twelve (12) months of service from the date of promotion until he reaches the maximum for that classification.
-If an employee is promoted and does not meet the requirements of the new position, the City may return the employee to his/her former position provided a vacancy exists in that previous position.
+An employee shall be considered for a performance based step increase at six (6) months from the date of promotion.
+Consideration for future salary increases will follow each twelve (12) months of service from the date of promotion until the employee reaches the maximum step for that classification.
+If an employee is promoted and does not meet the requirements of the new position, the City may return the employee to their former position provided a vacancy exists in that previous position.

-Section 8.
-Position Reclassification.
-When warranted by a substantial, non-temporary increase in the complexity of duties or level of responsibilities assigned to a position, such position shall be reclassified to an appropriate classification in a higher salary range, or the higher level duties reassigned by the City.
-If the position is filled at the time of reclassification, the employee’s salary shall be adjusted by assigning the employee to, a step equal to or the nearest higher step in the new pay range, relative to the employee’s current pay rate.
-Upon reclassification, an employee's salary review date shall remain the same.
-Thereafter, consideration for annual increases will follow each twelve (12) months of service until he reaches the sixth step for that classification.
+Section 13.8 Position Reclassification.
+When warranted by a substantial, non-temporary increase in the complexity of duties or level of responsibilities assigned to a position, such position shall be reclassified to an appropriate classification in a higher salary grade, or the higher level duties reassigned by the City.
+If the position is filled at the time of reclassification, the employee’s salary shall be adjusted by assigning the employee to, a step equal to or the nearest higher step in the new pay grade, relative to the employee’s current pay rate.
+Upon reclassification, an employee's performance evaluation date shall remain the same.

+Employees who believe they are working in a higher classification must initiate a request for position classification review to the City Human Resources Department by completing the Position Description Questionnaire (PDQ) form.
+The City’s liability for retroactive pay shall be limited to 12 months from the date the PDQ was received by the Human Resources Department.